jinruoxinchen/cline/docs/getting-started-new-coders/installing-dev-essentials.md

-# Installing Essential Development Tools with Cline | New Coders
+# Installing Essential Development Tools with OneUnlimited | New Coders

 When you start coding, you'll need some essential development tools installed on your computer.
-Cline can help you install everything you need in a safe, guided way.
+OneUnlimited can help you install everything you need in a safe, guided way.

 ## The Essential Tools